h0r0m4n/h0r0m4n.github.com/work/2019/cefla-euroshop-2020.md

 ## Design process

+After collecting the business requirements, we prioritized the most important features for the final product starting with the first release.

+Then we started making low fidelity prototypes and test them with users and stakeholders.
+This allowed us to do user-testing already in the early stages.
+And after we start creating medium fidelity prototypes with less probability of rework.

+{% image "cefla-euroshop-2020-6" "full" "" "" %}

 To understand better user's needs and motivations we used user personas that help us to translate to online use and consumption and, ultimately, purchasing decisions.

 {% stats "Approach" "Design Thinking & Agile" "Duration" "6 months" "" "" "" "" %}

-Starting with Francesco's characteristics, we have developed the three potential personas:

 {% image "cefla-euroshop-2020-5" "full" "" "External promps/solutions" %}

+Based on the business requirements we have designed the three potential personas to simulate design-driven experience:

-{% image "cefla-euroshop-2020-2" "full" "" "Overview of three personas to simulate design-driven experiences" %}
+{% image "cefla-euroshop-2020-2" "full" "" "Overview of three personas" %}

 ### Data and metrics